General Contractor Invoice Template with Change Orders

 Amount due this invoice$16,200

-If no retainage applies, you can include:
+If no retainage applies, say so plainly:

 Retainage: Not applicable

-The goal is clarity.
+Either way, the goal is clarity.

 Current balance due

-The final section should be simple.
+The final section should be dead simple.
+For example:

 SummaryAmount